13 — Lifecycle¶

 The teardown hook.
 Adapter-specific cleanup; called by destroy-adapter!. |

-Most app code never sees the spec map — you just pass the adapter's adapter Var into init! and forget about it.
+Most app code never sees the spec map — you just pass the adapter's adapter Var into init! (the application-boot lane) and forget about it.

 Inspection¶